 Nursing care plan for sleep apnea is directed at supporting the infant’s cardiopulmonary status, improvement in gas exchange and breathing pattern, attainment of an optimal level of parental coping, knowledge on the treatment program and home care, and absence of complications.

-Here are four (4) nursing care plans (NCP) for sleep apnea:
+Here are four (4) nursing care plans and nursing diagnosis for sleep apnea:

 May be related to